 - completing and submitting to Cycling UK National Office following the AGM a set of Annual Returns by the beginning of December each year;

-- ensuring that all Committee members, ride leaders, event organisers and any other volunteer officers, are registered as such with Cycling UK National Office by submitting a Volunteer Registration form;
+- ensuring that all Committee members, ride leaders, event organisers and any other volunteer officers, are registered as such with Cycling UK National Office

 - trying to ensure that all officers are aware of and abide by Cycling UK national policies and guidance relevant to Groups, including such things as Safeguarding;